FEATURED Panelists

 Inspirational discussion on experiences, unique challenges, and strategies for success facing Asian women C-Suite leaders across different industries.

-• Moderator: Tiantian Yang - Asst.
-Professor of Management, The Wharton School
+- Moderator: Michelle Hu - The Wharton School

 11:15 AM